probhask/Monley/Readme.md

 - **Backend:**
   Create .env file and paste this code

-  In `server.js` file in corsOptions object set origin with the url your react project is running.
-For example: http://localhost:5173
+  For example: http://localhost:5173 is react running and 3000 is the port where backend will run

   ```bash
   FRONTEND_URL=http://localhost:5173
   PORT=3000
   ```

-4. **Run the frontend and baFrontend::**
+4. **Run the frontend and backend:**

 - **Frontend:**